mjordan/iipqa/README.md

 ## To do

 * Add PHPUnit tests for compound, book, and newspaper issue classes.
-* Add ability to run optional QA checks, for example validating .xml files against a schema.
+* Add better post-iipqa sample scripts.
 * Add developer documentation, so people can add their own QA checks and content models.

 ## Development/contributing